 Exhibits also offer an overview of the political, social and economic development and expansion of the Virginia colony during the 17th century, while Jamestown served as its capital.
 Full-scale structures re-created from archaeological sites depict Powhatan, slave and planter dwellings of the late 1600s.
 Short films describe the evolution and impact of government in 17th-century Virginia and the legacies of Jamestown that were the seeds of the United States of America.

 Outdoors in the re-created Powhatan Indian village, historical interpreters discuss and demonstrate the Powhatan way of life.
 The village, consisting of several dwellings, a garden and a circle of carved ceremonial posts, is based on archaeological findings at a site once inhabited by Paspahegh Indians, the Powhatan tribal group closest to Jamestown, and descriptions recorded by English colonists.

-From the Powhatan village, a path leads to a pier where the Susan Constant, Godspeed and Discovery are docked.
+From the Powhatan Indian village, a path leads to a pier where the Susan Constant, Godspeed and Discovery are docked.
 Visitors can talk with costumed interpreters about the four-and-a-half-month voyage from England and take part in periodic demonstrations on piloting and navigation, knot-tying and sail-handling.